Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

-where $\sigma_i$ means the standard deviation, $\bar{x}_i$ denote the average of EC and IC for sample $i$.
+where $\sigma_i$ denotes the standard deviation of EC and IC for sample $i$, and $\bar{x}_i$ is their mean value.
+Moreover, we use \underline{div}ersity (\textbf{DIV}) as the uniqueness of results across different methods for each sample: if a result also appears in other methods, it receives a score of 0; otherwise, 1.
+Higher DIV indicates better diversity.
 In short, EC and EC\_std reflect the performance and balance of multi-EUO optimization.
-ACC, CRC, and LR measure explanation quality, while IC and IC\_std evaluate the performance and balance of multi-IIO optimization.
-CC and CC\_std can capture the overall completeness and balance of both EUOs and IIOs.
-DIV compares the diversity of results across methods.
+ACC, CRC, and LC evaluate explanation quality, while IC and IC\_std measure the performance and balance of multi-IRO optimization.
+CC and CC\_std capture the overall completeness and balance across both EUOs and IROs, and DIV reflects the diversity of results across methods.

-\textbf{In human evaluation}, we randomly sample 50 test cases, each evaluated by 3 annotators on a 0–3 scale.
-EUOs are scored based on completeness, while IIOs are evaluated in CRC and LR.
-In addition, annotators are also asked to identify the best response among the different methods for each case.
+\textbf{In human evaluation}, we randomly sample 50 test cases, each evaluated by three annotators on a 0–3 scale.
+EUOs are scored based on completeness, while IROs are evaluated in CRC and LC.
+Annotators also select the best response among the compared methods for each case.
+For consistency, all responses evaluated by annotators are generated based on Qwen as the backbone model.